 The State of Indiana also provides for a local option auto excise and wheel tax.
-Both Vigo and Clay counties exercise this taxing option.
+Howard County exercise this taxing option.
 Revenue must be distributed evenly between the county and the municipalities based upon the ratio of city miles to total county miles.